andrewnguyen57/stm32-chess-arm/README.md

 ## Firmware

 The firmware is five layers.
-Each layer speaks in one set of units and never reaches past the layer directly beneath it.
+Each layer speaks in one set of units and never reaches past the layer directly beneath it:
+ - The first layer is the [TMC5160 Drivers](https://github.com/andrewnguyen57/stm32-tmc5160-driver), it speaks directly to the driver's registers via SPI communication.
+ - The second layer is the [Stepper Motor Driver](https://github.com/andrewnguyen57/stepper-motor-driver), it converts register values to scientific units for ease of use.

 <p align="center">
   <img src="docs/images/firmware.png" alt="Firmware" width="60%">